ryan-mcclue/musings/notes.md

-world space coordinates. camera position is based on these. the camera will have its own axis system which we determine what it should be and then use cross product based on what we want understanding dot product equivalence with circle equation for multiplication of vectors, be explicit with a hadamard function
+world space coordinates. camera position is based on these. the camera will have its own axis system which we determine what it should be and then use cross product based on what we want understanding dot product equivalence with circle equation for multiplication of vectors, be explicit with a hadamard function (IMPORTANT have reciprocal square root approximation which is there specifically for normalisation. much faster cycle count and latency than square root)

 PART 2
 To determine performance must have some stable metric, e.g. ops/sec to compare to